 Climate Speculations - Surviving with Mangroves, Phytomining and Marshes

 In the wake of the worsening impacts of climate change, so-called nature-based solutions (NbS) and technologies are coming to the fore that promise to "repair" our future.
 For example, mangroves, artificially produced phytoplankton or marshland and phytomining should help to capture the waste of our societies, e.g. in the form of Co2 and toxicities.
 This research project is interested in the question of to what extent hegemonically produced future visions are inherent in such ideas and how experimental speculations can reveal other ways of political participation.

 Recycling Infrastructures in Phnom Penh

-This research has unveiled a different circular economy and infrastructure model that focuses on the way waste circulates through what I call ‘infracycles’, in the light of daily urban life, postcolonial assumptions of wealth and waste and clandestine and ephemeral constellations with materials that challenge the existent capitalist system with the creation of new tropes of freedom, working autonomy and the will to survive.
+This research unpacked a different circular economy and infrastructure model that focuses on the way waste circulates through what I call ‘infracycles’, in the light of daily urban life, postcolonial assumptions of wealth and waste and clandestine and ephemeral constellations with materials that challenge the existent capitalist system with the creation of new tropes of freedom, working autonomy and the will to survive.